 What is a credit card machine?

 A (PDQ) credit card processing machine is also known as a merchant card reader or ‘chip and pin‘ is an electronic device that allows businesses to process card payments.
-PDQ stands for process data quickly, so it does what it says on the tin.
+PDQ stands for 'process data quickly'.
 They can be your normal countertop ones, wireless and portable or handy little mobile machines.
 It can be tricky to know which one is best for you but read on to discover the ins and outs of each device.

 So, where do you even begin?
 You set up shop, and now you have to decide which card machine is best for your business.
 With so many options out there, it really can feel like a minefield.
 Fear not, we’ve created a handy article to help you decide which one will meet all of your business needs.
 Let’s start with the basics.